 Although the idea of multitasking is appealing, studies show that complex tasks—particularly those involving thoughtful analysis—are best done one at a time.
 Researchers at Stanford University found when we’re bombarded with multiple online streams of data, we have a more difficult time recalling information and switching from one task to another.

 10. Take detailed notes.

 Taking good notes and applying knowledge from content soon after reading can help you retain the information more readily.
 By taking detailed notes, you can also refer back to them as exams approach.

 11. Choose a quiet place to do your classwork.

 Whether it’s a home office, a library, or another calm environment, you’ll need a place where you can work free of distractions.
 This can also help friends or family members recognize when you’re engaged in classroom activities.

 Learn More from Real Northeastern Students

 Many students are drawn to online learning due to the convenience factor, but earning your degree online offers much more than that.
 Online learning also gives students a way to hone their time management, project management, and communication skills, which will serve them well in most any profession.
 Students who actively engage throughout the program also report building strong professional and personal connections during this time.
 If you’re a self-starter who’s committed to furthering your education, you may want to explore whether an online degree program is right for you.

-Watch the webinar below to learn more about Northeastern’s online degree and certificate programs, or connect with our team to receive personalized guidance.
+Watch the webinar below to hear from real students about Northeastern’s online degree and certificate programs, or connect with our team to receive personalized guidance.